-In addition to the regional associations that make up our organizational members, the International Association of Crime Analysts forms partnerships with other associations, organizations, and agencies with compatible goals.
+In addition to the regional associations that make up our organizational members, the International Association of Crime Analysts forms partnerships with other associations, organizations, universities and agencies with compatible goals.
 Our current partners include:

 Center for Problem-Oriented Policing